UlasTosun/Unity-2D-Procedural-Shape-Examples/README.md

 **Star:** It provides an example procedural star shape which is highly customizable (number of corners, inner radius, etc.).
 ![Star](Screenshots/Star.png)<br/><br/>

-**Shurinken:** It provides an example procedural star shape which is highly customizable.
+**Shurinken:** It provides an example procedural shurinken shape which is highly customizable.
 ![Shurinken](Screenshots/Shurinken.png)<br/><br/>

 ## Basic Examples